ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 These baselines provide robust security guidelines and are generated by Microsoft.

-In the case of a co-managed / hybrid scenario, security baselines should only be used when they do not conflict with settings deployed through SCCM and Group Policy.
+In the case of a co-managed / hybrid scenario, security baselines should only be used when they do not conflict with settings deployed through MECM and Group Policy.

 Security Baselines Design Decisions for cloud native implementations